 It.
 Is.
 Amazing.
 Seriously- I burned myself several times sneaking spoons of the stuff before it had cooled.
-My whole house smelled like amazing caramel apple goodness and I even made donuts with them the following day (stay tuned for that recipe!).
+My whole house smelled like amazing caramel apple goodness and I even made donuts with them the following day.

 What You Need: